Brendan Gregg

-Brendan Gregg is a computer engineer known for his work on computing performance.
-He works for Intel, and previously worked at Netflix, Sun Microsystems, Oracle Corporation, and Joyent.
-He was born in Newcastle, New South Wales and graduated from the University of Newcastle, Australia.
+Brendan Gregg is an Australian computer engineer known for his work on computing performance.
+He has worked at Intel, Netflix, Sun Microsystems, Oracle Corporation, and Joyent.
+He was born in Newcastle, New South Wales and graduated from the University of Newcastle.

-In November, 2013, he was awarded the LISA Outstanding Achievement Award "For contributions to the field of system administration, particularly groundbreaking work in systems performance analysis methodologies."
-He investigates and writes about Linux performance on his blog.
+In November 2013, he received the LISA Outstanding Achievement Award from USENIX "for contributions to the field of system administration, particularly groundbreaking work in systems performance analysis methodologies."

 Contributions

-Gregg has developed various methodologies for performance analysis, notably the USE Method methodology (short for Utilization Saturation and Errors Method).
+Gregg developed the USE Method (Utilization, Saturation, and Errors), a methodology for performance analysis of system resources.